n) Provisions

 Expected credit losses for financial assets other than trade receivables

-Market risk is the risk that changes in market prices - such as foreign exchange rates, interest rates and equity prices - will affect the Company's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices - such as foreign exchange rates and interest rates - will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.

 1) Foreign currency risk

-The Company is exposed to foreign exchange risk arising from foreign currency transactions, primarily with respect to the US Dollar, GBP, Euro and CHF.
-Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the company's functional currency (INR).
+The Company is exposed to foreign exchange risk arising from foreign currency transactions, primarily with respect to the US Dollar, Euro and other foreign currencies.
+Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency (INR).
 The risk is measured through a forecast of highly probable foreign currency cash flows.
 The objective of the hedges is to minimise the volatility of the INR cash flows of highly probable forecast transactions.

-The Company's policy is to hedge all material foreign exchange risk associated with highly probable forecast sales transactions denominated in foreign currencies.
-The Company's policy is to hedge the risk of changes in foreign currency.
-The Company uses combination of pre-shipment credit in foreign currency (PCFC) and forward contracts (derivative instruments) to hedge its exposure in foreign currency risk.
-The Company designate both change in spot and forward element of forward contracts and change in spot of PCFCs to hedge exposure in foreign currency risk on highly probable forecast sales.
+The Company's policy is to hedge all material foreign exchange risk associated with highly probable forecast sales transactions denominated in foreign currencies that are expected to occur within a maximum 12-month period.
+The Company uses combination of pre-shipment credit in foreign currency (PCFC), forward contracts and foreign currency option contracts (derivative instruments) to hedge its exposure in foreign currency risk.

 49 Capital management